Sporiff/resume-markdown/markdown/resume.md

 >  I'm a passionate technologist with a knack
 >  for writing clear, user-friendly technical documentation.
 >  I'm always on the lookout for opportunities to try new
->  things, and spend as much time as I have available
+>  things, and I spend as much time as I have available
 >  attending software conferences around Europe.

 ----